andijcr/andijcr.github.io/content/posts/reducing_variadic_template_code_bloat_with_type_erasure.md

 ```

 Some details:
 1. The lambdas are captureless.
 This means that they can be safely converted to function pointers and that they will not dangle or rely on local constructor state once the constructor terminates.
-In assembly, they will often appear as normal non-member functions.
+In assembly, they will appear as normal non-member functions.
 2. Be cautious with lifetimes: If a `carrier` constructor were to create a temporary object (e.g., `std::string_view temp_sv = some_char_ptr;`) and then store a pointer to that temporary (`arg.ptr = temp_sv.data();`), `arg.ptr` would become a dangling pointer when the constructor exits.
 The `carrier` must either store small types by value (as done with `int`, `double`) or store pointers/references to objects whose lifetimes exceed the `vprint` call.
 (Always use tools like AddressSanitizer to catch lifetime issues!).
 3.  `int`, `double`, and other small/primitive types are directly stored in the `carrier` object's `union`.
 This avoids an indirection and can improve cache locality.
 4. String literals have a `char[N]` type that is distinct for each size `N`.
 To reduce codegen for `carrier` constructors, the `carrier(char const (&strlit)[N])` constructor is templated on `N` and defers to the `const char*` constructor.
 This gets optimized well by the compiler.
 If we instead implemented the logic directly in the `char const (&strlit)[N]` constructor, we would get code bloat by generating `N` different constructor instantiations and associated lambdas, all doing essentially the same work.